Theo-Panella/BastionHost_Project/README.md

         [ec2-user@Server_IP_Address ~]$

   - if you made it.
 Congratulations!! 🎉🎉
     You made a jump server connection.
-Now we can take a step foward and test the instance privace
+Now we can take a step further and test the instance privacy

     ##

   - Open another terminal and connect to the invader instance using the same command as Bastion
   - Now that you are alredy connected in all the instances, try to connect in Server_1 by ssh

           00:00:00 ~ →  ssh -A ec2-user@Invader_IP_Address
            ,     #_